Do you want to advance your knowledge of contemporary curating and pursue a professional career in the field of

 The term 'curating' is used to refer to a wide range of activities including organising art exhibitions, festivals and professional events, staging of lecture series, public conversations, reading groups, and even the management of our lives on social media.
 This course explores how curating allows us to stage culture and put knowledge into circulation in multiple ways, and to place its practices in a historical and critical context.

-- You’ll study core modules in the history and theory of curating, alongside option modules in art history and visual culture that let you focus on your particular interests to get the most out of your degree.
+- You’ll study compulsory modules in the history and theory of curating, alongside option modules in art history and visual culture that let you focus on your particular interests to get the most out of your degree.

 - At the end of the degree, you’ll take part in an exhibition of group projects with partner institutions, which will develop your skills in planning, programming and publicising exhibitions and events.